Practical information

 Disability and access

-We want all our visitors to have the opportunity to experience Maihaugen.
-If you are disabled or for any reason have special needs, information to make it easier to plan your visit is found here.
+We want all visitors to have the opportunity to experience Maihaugen.
+If you have a disability or other accessibility needs, you will find useful information below.

 Parking area